 5.1.
 Title sheet

-5.1.2.
-Write a brief title which appropriately expresses the content.
-Words such as ''observation on,'' ''some'' and ''study'' may be deleted by the editor.
-Capitalize the first letters of all words in the title except for prepositions, contributions and conjunctions.
+5.1.1.
+Write a brief title which appropriately expresses the contents.
+Words such as “observation on,” “specific (certain)” and “study” may be deleted by the editor.

-5.3.3.
-Use footnotes for a much detailed explanation as possible of any specific products, manufacturing method, equipment, etc, which are not generally known, and give the model numbers and the manufacturers’ names and addresses.

 5.3.4.
+Use footnotes for detailed explanations of specific products, manufacturing methods, equipment, etc., which are not generally known, and provide the model numbers, manufacturers’ names and addresses.

-Use the following classification, in principle, for section, subsection, heading and subheading.
+5.3.5.
+Use the following classification, in principle, for sections, subsections, headings, and subheadings.